Bubble breakup probability in turbulent flows: Breakup probability and critical Weber number

-Even though other mechanisms might dominate over turbulent fluctuations in some practical situations, such as shear and vorticity~\cite{joseph1998,muller2008,chu2019,riviere2023}, it is tantalizing to compare the results from our linear stochastic model to unstationary and inhomogeneous flows.
-In what follows, we discuss three different situations - plunging jets, oceanic bubbles and industrial bubble columns - which correspond to three different regions of the diagram of figure~\ref{fig:proba}b.
-For example, for a typical plunging jet, with speed 5~m.s$^{-1}$~\cite{kiger2012} at the interface, the bubble jet depth is about $50$~mm, leading to a residence time of $0.01$~s.
-The energy dissipation rate can be estimated using the velocity fluctuations $u^\prime$, which is typically 0.1\% of the entrance velocity~\cite{kiger2012}, and the integral lengthscale which is the nozzle radius $D \sim 10$~mm, giving $\epsilon = (u^\prime)^3/D\sim 10$~m$^2$s$^{-3}$.
+Even though other mechanisms might dominate over turbulent fluctuations in some practical situations, such as shear and vorticity~\citep{joseph1998,muller2008,chu2019,riviere2023}, it is tantalizing to compare the results from our linear stochastic model to unsteady and inhomogeneous flows.
+In what follows, we discuss three different situations - plunging jets, oceanic bubbles and industrial bubble columns - which correspond to three different regions of the diagram of figure~\ref{fig:compdata}b.
+For example, for a typical plunging jet, with speed 5~m.s$^{-1}$~\citep{kiger2012} at the interface, the bubble jet depth is about $50$~mm, leading to a residence time of $0.01$~s.
+The energy dissipation rate can be estimated using the velocity fluctuations $u^\prime$, which is typically 0.1\% of the entrance velocity~\citep{kiger2012}, and the integral lengthscale which is the nozzle radius $D \sim 10$~mm, giving $\epsilon = (u^\prime)^3/D\sim 10$~m$^2$s$^{-3}$.
 As a consequence, the residence time is of the order of two eddy turnover times.
-At this residence time merely all bubbles can break (see figure~\ref{fig:proba}b).
+At this residence time merely all bubbles can break (see figure~\ref{fig:compdata}b).
 We expect the coexistence of large bubbles with much smaller ones, leading to a broad bubble size distribution, which is indeed the case below plunging jets and waterfalls.
-In the oceans, underneath breaking waves, turbulence is sustained for approximately 1/3 of the wave period, which is of the order of one to few seconds, with a turbulent intensity of 1~m$^2$s$^{-3}$.
-For centimetric to millimetric bubbles the residence time ranges from $6$ to $30$ eddy turnover time, corresponding to a critical Weber number between 3 and 5, consistent with the experimental datasets~\cite{deane2002}.
-In industrial bubble columns, bubbles rise with a velocity of about $0.1$~m.s$^{-1}$ on meter columns, inducing a weak turbulence of around $0.1$~m$^2$s$^{-3}$~\cite{kantarci2005}.
-The residence time for millimetric bubbles is then of the order of 1000 eddy turnover time, where the breaking transition is extremely sharp.
-In this regime, all bubbles will have $\We<\We_c\approx 1$.

-In this article we have explored the statistics of bubble breakup in HIT.
-We show that a stochastic linear independent forcing term is sufficient to reproduce the bubble breakup statistics when bubble damping is adequately modeled.
-Provided that turbulent fluctuations dominate over other breaking mechanisms, this model can then be applied to many practical situations which are unstationary and inhomogeneous by nature.